StarpTech/FastGraph/README.md

 2. Set the `INTROSPECTION_URL` variable and the schema is synchronized every minute.
 The endpoint must be publicly available.

-By default when no schema was provided or no type was matched the request is always cached as long as your origin respond with the appropriate `private`, `no-cache` or `no-store` cache-control directive.
+By default when no schema was provided or no type was matched the request is always cached as long as your origin doesn't respond with the appropriate `private`, `no-cache` or `no-store` cache-control directive.

 ## Getting Started